Teo-ShaoWei/2018-02-23-talk-Julia/README.md

 # What I like about Julia

+This is a superficial sharing of the aspects of Julia that I like

-I did this talk at:-
+I did a variation of this sharing at:-

 1. 2018-02-23: Informal OD @ ESTL